mdcatapult/ai-tool-experiments/README.md

 * Is there a chemical like Nitrocellulose and what is the actual name
 * What is the name lab and cupboard of chemicals expiring in the next week
 * Are there any chemicals that have expired but have not been archived and what are their names lab and cupboard
+* Were any chemicals updated today and list the actual names lab location and cupboard